fdeblasio/pokeemerald-expansion/notes.md

 - Add Oak battle with remaining starter
 - Make Rival's teams less identical?
 Not sure if there's enough birds for that
     - Charmander team would have Rattata to not give double advantage against Bulbasaur
-- Change Rocker to intense?
+- Change Rocker to intense music?
 - Add Team Rocket class to Scientists (and Juggler?) in Silph Co.
 - Add Dive TM
 - Add Mew